 1) What do I do if Bride Asks for too Many Edits?

 CHARGE.
 Yes!
 You deserve to ask for compensation for all your hard work and should not hesitate.
 You need to decide what sort of time investment it takes to meet the requests of the bride and decide if, or how, much to charge.
 But if it takes you time, time above what you have considered to be profitable for the wedding package, consider an “extreme editing request’ add on, either per image or per hour.

 If you don’t want to have to worry about editing requests, consider placing a clause in the contract when couples book that indicates that what they see is what they get or explains that there is a charge for “extreme editing” and list what those might be.
 Explain it to them when you do your consultation and tell them that retouching can take a lot of time, depending on the image.
 Assure them, you will try to get the best images in the first place.
 After the wedding, if they still place requests — good for you!
 Make the edits and earn more.

-Now you know what a bride might ask you or expect on photo-editing.
+Now you know what a bride might ask you or expect on photo editing.
 But, never take this for granted.
-Never assume the flaws.
-Retouching without seeking permission or at least informing your bride could come as a surprise!
+Never assume the flaws that you see are something they want you to remove!
+We caution you to consider checking in with your bride and having an honest conversation about retouching!
 Some clients may love the way they are and want to embrace the rawness.
 We completely support that!